kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 	mark first element as sorted
 	for each unsorted element X
 	  'extract' the element X
-	  insert into list at the right index
+	  insert into list at the right index so it remains sorted

-More detailed pseudocode:
+More detailed pseudo-code:

 	mark first element as sorted
 	for each unsorted element X
-	  'extract' the element X
+	  position <= index of X
 	  for j = lastSortedIndex down to 0 if current element j > X
 	      move sorted element to the right by 1